GUCHU-PUCHU/Facebook-gc-bot/README.md

 > **weather API Key** is the API key for the weather API.
 Get your API key from [Open Weather Map](https://openweathermap.org/api). (optional)

+You can run `node setup -h` to see the parameters for changing the configuration for the bot.

 ### Running the bot
 ***